moscajs/aedes/README.md

 It will be called after a message is published.
 `client` will be null for internal messages.
-Ovverride to supply custom authorization logic.
+Override to supply custom authorization logic.

 -------------------------------------------------------
 <a name="close"></a>